Michael D. Fascitelli

 Michael D. Fascitelli (born c.
-1957) is an American businessman.
+1957) is a billionaire American businessman.
 He is a member of the Vornado Realty Trust board of trustees and former CEO and president of the company before stepping down from day-to-day responsibilities on February 26, 2013.
-He is a co-owner of the Milwaukee Bucks, and in 2017 founded a $500 million SPAC, Landscape Acquisitions, with Noam Gottesman where they both serve as co-chairman.
+He is a co-owner of the Milwaukee Bucks as well as the Leeds United Football Club, and in 2017 founded a $500 million SPAC, Landscape Acquisitions, with Noam Gottesman where they are co-chairman.
 Since stepping back from day-to-day responsibilities at Vornado, Fascitelli has formed MDF Capital, a family-office investment firm, Landscape Acquisitions, a hospitality and real estate focused SPAC, and Imperial Companies.
-He serves on the board of real estate technology startup Cadre.

 Education

 Fascitelli is a member of the Class of 1978 of the University of Rhode Island where he received his B.S. in Industrial Engineering, Summa Cum Laude.
 He also received his MBA in 1982 with high distinction from the Harvard Business School.
 In May 2008, he received his Doctor of Laws from the University of Rhode Island.